PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 ### How much does it cost?

-UXWizz is available as a self-hosted solution only and pricing ranges from £79 to £1,199 for a lifetime license, including 1 year support.
+UXWizz is available as a self-hosted solution only and pricing ranges from £79 to £1,199 for a lifetime license, including 1-year support.
 Additional updates and support are priced as add-on subscriptions.

 ### Is it open source?